 Becoming an LPN in Oklahoma

 The state of Oklahoma strives to offer the highest quality healthcare by focusing on educational development and continued personal growth of their nurses.
-According to the Bureau of Labor Statistics, Oklahoma is slated for a 7% increase in licensed practical nurse (LPN) jobs per year by 2024.
-Individuals seeking to meet this growing demand are encouraged to apply for state licensure by attending an approved nursing program or transferring from another state and applying by endorsement.
+According to the Bureau of Labor Statistics, a projected 12% increase in licensed practical nurse (LPN) jobs is due through the year 2026.
+Individuals seeking to meet this growing demand in Oklahoma are encouraged to apply for state licensure by attending an approved nursing program.
+Oklahoma LPNs earn around an hourly wage of $18.55 or annual salary of $38,590, which is roughly $5,440 less per year than national average.

 To see all the top ranked LPN programs in Oklahoma click here.